-1) TECH-100, Introduction to Engineering and Technology, 3 Laboratory Hours/1 Credit, will replace ET-501, Computer Applications, 3 Laboratory Hours/1 Credit, for degree credit and as a prerequisite.
+write a a Summary for all the changes 1) TECH-100, Introduction to Engineering and Technology, 3 Laboratory Hours/1 Credit, will replace ET-501, Computer Applications, 3 Laboratory Hours/1 Credit, for degree credit and as a prerequisite.
 2) ET-509, C++ Programming for Embedded Systems is renamed to "Programming for Embedded Systems", and TECH-100 becomes a prerequisite for ET-509.
 3) ET-575, Introduction to C++ Programming Design and Implementation, 2 Lecture Hours, 2 Laboratory Hours/ 3 Credits, will replace ET-140, Transient and Sinusoidal Circuit Analysis, 2 Lecture Hours, 1 Recitation Hour, 3 Laboratory Hours/3 Credits.
 4) ET-110, Electric Circuit Analysis I, will be modified to include additional AC topics to prepare students for ET-210 in lieu of ET-140.
 5) ET-210, Electronics I, will be modified to include more currently relevant topics and the prerequisite changes from ET-140 to ET-110.
-Revisio rogram revision includes course revisions or new courses, submit the appropriate Course on form and/or New Course Proposal Form, along with the Syllabus and Course ves form. urse revision forms are attached for the following actions: and ET-210 outlines are revised.
-EI-210 and ET-509 prerequisites are modified. ses will be deleted from the program, make clear whether the courses are to be deleted e department's offerings as well. , 40 will be deleted from the CT program, but it will remain in the ET program and be offered as an in CT and TC. department will continue to offer ET-501 in support of other degrees as well as students who to be grandfathered into the previous curriculum.
-Explain briefly how students currently in the program will be able to complete the requirements See abo 2) 3) 4) 5) If the p Revision Objecti The course from th 1) ET-11 elective 2) The course from th 1) ET-12 elective 2) The course Explain
+Course rogram revision includes course revisions or new courses, submit the appropriate Revision form and/or New Course Proposal Form, along with the Syllabus and Course ves form.
+Irse revision forms are attached for the following actions: and ET-210 outlines are revised.
+ET-210 and ET-509 prerequisites are modified.
+If cours es will be deleted from the program, make clear whether the courses are to be deleted from th e department's offerings as well.
+40 will be deleted from the CT program, but it will remain in the ET program and be offered as an in CT and TC.
+2) The c department will continue to offer ET-501 in support of other degrees as well as students who choose to be grandfathered into the previous curriculum.
+Explain briefly how students currently in the program will be able to complete the requirements 2) 3) 4) 5) If the production Course Objection The course Objection The course Course Objection The course Course Course Course Objection The course Course Course Course Course Objection The course Course Course Objection The course C